 - Language and culture resources are easily accessible at this Japanese learning site.

 In the 2018-2019 academic year, Beloit College will offer English as a Second Language courses for non-native English speakers (NNES).
 These courses help students to improve their writing, reading, speaking, and listening skills.
 These courses can also help students with the transition to living and studying in the United States by providing information on the liberal arts education system and the diversity of peoples within this country among other cultural topics.

 Yes, they do.
 Up to two units of ESL can count toward graduation requirements.
 Usually these courses meet a writing (W) requirement as well.

-In the summer of 2017, the Center for Language Studies will offer immersion courses in Chinese, Japanese, and Russian.
+The Center for Language Studies offers immersion courses each summer in Chinese, Japanese, and Russian.